Xuande Emperor: Grand secretaries, ministers, and eunuchs

-In the years 1424–1444, Yang Shiqi served as the head of the Grand Secretariat.

 The Xuande Emperor retained his father's advisors and ministers, but some offices underwent changes in their functions.
-The most significant reforms were made to the grand secretaries, who, during the Yongle Emperor's reign, only had an advisory role of reading the emperor's correspondence and drafting replies.
+The most significant reforms were made to the grand secretaries, who, during the Yongle Emperor's reign, only had an advisory role of reading the Emperor's correspondence and drafting replies.
 During the reign of the Hongxi Emperor, they gained more influence and were now granted real executive power.
 This was formalized by granting ministerial titles to Yang Shiqi (minister of war), Huang Huai (minister of revenue), and Jin Youzi (minister of rites).
 Due to their long service to the state, they were highly respected and trusted by the Emperor.
+The grand secretaries who served during his reign included Yang Rong, Yang Shiqi, Jin Youzi, Huang Huai, Yang Pu, Zhang Ying, Quan Jin, and Chen Shan.
+(Note: Yang Rong served as grand secretary from 1402 to 1440; Yang Shiqi from 1402 to 1444; Jin Youzi from 1402 to 1431; Huang Huai from 1402 to 1414 and again from 1424 to 1427; Yang Pu from 1424 to 1446; Zhang Ying from 1426 to 1429; Quan Jin in 1425; and Chen Shan from 1427 to 1429.
+From 1424 to 1444, Yang Shiqi served as head of the Grand Secretariat.)
 Other close advisors to the Emperor included Jian Yi (minister of personnel from 1402 to 1422 and 1423–1435) and Xia Yuanji (minister of revenue from 1402 to 1421 and 1424–1430).
 Even after the Xuande Emperor's death, the composition of the most influential officials and the grand secretaries remained unchanged.
-As a result, the top government was dominated by the same group of people from 1424 until the early 1440s.
+The top government was dominated by the same group of people from 1424 until the early 1440s.